TheJacksonLaboratory/PDX-SOC/readme.md

 http://tumor.informatics.jax.org/mtbwi/index.do.

 ## Deployment
-The PDX-SOC software package can be downloaded and deployed "AS-IS" on web servers that can execute Python applications.
-An SQLite database with the proper schema and data needs to be provided too.
+The PDX-SOC software package can be downloaded and deployed "as-is" on web servers that can execute and serve Python applications.
+An SQLite database with the proper schema (see Database Schema) and data should be provided too.

-It utilizes a sqlite3 database with the following schema:
+## Built With

+* [Flask 0.10.1](http://flask.pocoo.org/docs/0.10/) - micro web framework written in Python
+* [Python 2.7.5](https://www.python.org/download/releases/2.7.5/) - interpreted high-level programming language
+* [SQLite 3.*](https://www.sqlite.org/index.html) - a self-contained, high-reliability, embedded, full-featured, public-domain SQL database engine
+* [Plotly.js](https://plot.ly/javascript/) - a high-level, declarative charting JavaScript library

 ## Database Schema